Distinguishing Majorana bound states from accidental zero-energy modes with a microwave cavity: Visibility of Poor Man's Majoranas

-In order to implement (theoretically) this strategy within the PMMs framework, let us assume that the cavity is driven coherently at frequency $\Omega$, such that $a\rightarrow \alpha e^{-i\Omega t}$ and $a^\dagger\rightarrow \alpha^* e^{i\Omega t}$, where $\alpha$ represents the complex amplitude corresponding to the cavity field that is determined by the applied power.
+In order to implement (theoretically) this strategy within the PMMs framework, let us assume that the cavity is driven coherently at frequency $\Omega$, such that $a\rightarrow \xi_d e^{-i\Omega t}$ and $a^\dagger\rightarrow\xi_d^* e^{i\Omega t}$, where $\xi_d$ represents the complex amplitude of the cavity field set by the applied driving field.
 Referring to the previous section, we can designate the eigenstates as follows: $|1\rangle\equiv|G_e\rangle$, $|2\rangle\equiv|G_o\rangle$, $|3\rangle\equiv|E_o\rangle$, and $|4\rangle\equiv|E_e\rangle$.
 Next, we assume that once the drive excites a quasiparticle in an excited energy state, it decays (escapes) directly into a fermion reservoir at a rate $\Gamma$ \cite{San-Jose_Phys.Rev.X.2015Majorana}.
 Furthermore, we assume that the ground state is equilibrated at a rate $\gamma\ll\Gamma$, induced, for example, by quasiparticle poisoning.
 The time-dependent density matrix $\rho(t)$ evolves as governed by:

 where $\mathcal{L}_{\rm coh}$ and $\mathcal{L}_{\rm diss}$ represent the coherent and dissipative Liouvilleans, respectively.
 These are defined, respectively, as follows: